 Circling Vultures: Two vultures follow the Queen in her Wicked Witch disguise, as she goes to the cottage to get Snow White, and their presence alerts the Woodland Creatures that there is something seriously wrong about the "peddler woman" with her basket of apples.
 In the end, the vultures were not after Snow White at all, but after the Queen, and as she falls to her doom, the vultures slowly circle down after her.

-Cut Song: "Music In Your Soup" was to be sung by the dwarfs during dinner, and "You're Never Too Old to be Young" was replaced by "The Silly Song".
+"Music In Your Soup" was to be sung by the dwarfs during dinner, and "You're Never Too Old to Be Young" was replaced by "The Silly Song".
 There were even more songs written for the film that never made it as far.

 Sneezy originally had a verse during "The Silly Song".
-It was cut for seeming too off-color.
+It was cut for time constraints.

 Daylight Horror: The Queen, as an old hag, tricks Snow White to eat the poison apple during the day.